momentohq/public-dev-docs/docs/develop/api-reference/set-collections.md

 <SdkExampleTabs snippetId={'API_SetAddElement'} />

 ### SetAddElements
 Adds multiple elements to a set item.
+If the set item does not already exist, this method will create one.

 | Name            | Type         | Description                                   |
 | --------------- | ------------ | --------------------------------------------- |